vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/configuration-parameters.md

 This parameter specifies the name of your cluster.

 ### cosmos_config
-This parameter specifies a dictionary of packaging configuration to pass to the [DC/OS Package Manager (Cosmos)](https://github.com/dcos/cosmos).
+This parameter specifies a dictionary of packaging configuration to pass to the [DC/OS package manager](https://github.com/dcos/cosmos).
 If set, the following options must also be specified.

 * **staged_package_storage_uri**